- Specifications

 type: self::ACTION_ENTER_INTO_SYSTEM,

-name: 'Store bank data in the system',
+name: 'Store bank details in the system',

 recommended: true,